usgs/wdfn-blog/content/build-river-conditions.md

 ### Get data ready for mapping  {#mapreadydata}

-We are going to need to do two last things to our data to get it ready to visualize.
-First, add a column that becomes the color used based on the category.
+We are going to need to do two last things to get our data ready to visualize.
+First, add a column to specify the color of the point.
 Second, join in the lat/long information and convert to a spatial data frame.

 ``` r